 Glycogen levels are influenced by the amount and value of the feed that the animal has been eating in the month prior to slaughter.
-Cattle receiving high levels of nutrition from feedlot rations or high energy pastures will have high glycogen levels.
+Cattle receiving high levels of nutrition from feedlot rations or first-class pasture will have high glycogen levels.
 Restricted intake or low quality feed will significantly reduce glycogen, often below the critical level.
-To ensure cattle are receiving adequate nutrition, and that glycogen concentration in muscles is at the highest, cattle should be gaining at least 0.8kg/day leading into slaughter.
-Higher weight gains will ensure animals have as much energy available to grow, lay down fat and deal with stressors like handling and transport.